Kung0605/Debug-Support-for-Aquila-core/readme.md

         **data** | **resp**
         ---------|---------
         Write: Have no usage<br>Read: Returned data for previous request | **DTM_SUCCESS**: The request is correctly served and data is returned<br>**DTM_ERR**: There is some error during previous request<br>**DTM_BUSY**: DTM(Debug transport module) is busy, host should slow down the rate of sending request
-    - Hadshaking protocal:<br>
+    - Handshaking protocol:<br>
         For the correctness of the communication, two-way handshake is adopted in our design.
     <details open="true"><summary>Expand the example</summary>
     <img style="width:max(400px, 50%);" src = "./doc/dmi_protocol.png"><br>
-    this fiqure is download from <a href = https://github.com/pulp-platform/riscv-dbg/tree/master/doc>pulp-debug-system</a>
+    this figure is download from <a href = https://github.com/pulp-platform/riscv-dbg/tree/master/doc>pulp-debug-system</a>
     </details>
 - **Debug Transport Module**:
     - JTAG-Protocol [(IEEE standard for JTAG)](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6515989):<br>
-      Since Xilinx FPGA adopt USB-JTAG as a bridge for sending bitstream and gathering waveform captured by ILA(Integrated Logic Anylyzer), choosing USB-JTAG can prevent our design from adding extra cable.
+      Since Xilinx FPGA adopt USB-JTAG as a bridge for sending bitstream and gathering waveform captured by ILA(Integrated Logic Analyzer), choosing USB-JTAG can prevent our design from adding extra cable.
       ![JTAG FSM diagram](./doc/JTAG-TAP-Controller.png)
     - JTAG-TAP(JTAG-Test Access Port):<br>
       Xilinx provide [BSCANE2](https://docs.amd.com/r/2021.1-English/ug953-vivado-7series-libraries/BSCANE2) primitive for user to access USB-JTAG directly, they will form a daisy-chain if there are more than one BSCANE2 are instantiated.
-We use two BSCANE2 primative to avoid the higher complexity of using tunnel mode as discussed in [this issue](https://github.com/openhwgroup/core-v-mcu/issues/117#issuecomment-826280883)
+We use two BSCANE2 primitive to avoid the higher complexity of using tunnel mode as discussed in [this issue](https://github.com/openhwgroup/core-v-mcu/issues/117#issuecomment-826280883)
       ![dmi_jtag_state](./doc/FSM_dmi_jtag_0.svg)
     - Debug Transport Module CSR(dtmcs):<br>
       A register contain the current state information about DTM
 - **Clock-Domain-Crossing module**:<br>
-    The Aquila core and Debug Module work in the same clock domain, but the host may construct JTAG connection with clock rate which is different from the core's, so a CDC module is neccessary for host and core to prevent occurence of errors.
+    The Aquila core and Debug Module work in the same clock domain, but the host may construct JTAG connection with clock rate which is different from the core's, so a CDC module is necessary for host and core to prevent occurrence of errors.
 > The CDC module is download from the [PULP's project](https://github.com/pulp-platform/riscv-dbg/blob/master/src/dmi_cdc.sv), not designed by myself.

 ## Changes in Aquila Core